padurean/padurean.github.io/_src/_posts/_rendered/2020-08-12-display-tables-in-CLI-using-Go-standard-library.md

 ### Reading and running the code

-In the code above one can observe that the `PrintTable` functions is designed so that it takes the following params:
+In the code above one can observe that the `PrintTable` function is designed so that it takes the following params:

 - An `io.Writer` which can be, for example, `os.Stdout` if one wishes to print directly